 Individual Liberty

 Children are taught about making ‘good’ choices and have a full understanding that they are the ones that make choices about how they act, whether those choices are well made or not.
+This is a strong part of our restorative approach to behaviour.

 In Year 6 children take on a variety of roles and responsibilities that help to make the school function well such as prefects.
 They apply for the roles and so freely choose the way they will contribute to our community.